Revnoplex/vidtty/README.md

 ### Supported Files
 Most video file types should work as they are decoded with ffmpeg.

-The C version only currently supports playing .vidtxt files which you will have to generate using the python version with
+The C version only currently supports playing .vidtxt files and has limited .vidtxt file generation, so you will have to generate using the python version with
 ```sh
 $ ./vidtty.py -d example.mp4
 ```